sudev/sudev.github.com/_posts/2015-07-18-mongospark.markdown

 <br />

 Let me know your thoughts, please do comment.
+The entire [code is available in github](https://github.com/sudev/sparkMongo), this post intends to explain the same.

 ---